-The OAuth 2.0 Authorization Protocol [RFC6749] provides a method for making authenticated HTTP requests to a resource using an access token.
+The OAuth 2.0 Authorization Framework [RFC6749] provides a method for making authenticated HTTP requests to a resource using an access token.
 Access tokens are issued to third-party clients by an authorization server (AS) with the (sometimes implicit) approval of the resource owner.
 In OAuth, an authorization grant is an abstract term used to describe intermediate credentials that represent the resource owner authorization.
 An authorization grant is used by the client to obtain an access token.
 Several authorization grant types are defined to support a wide range of client types and user experiences.
 OAuth also allows for the definition of new extension grant types to support additional clients or to provide a bridge between OAuth and other trust frameworks.
 Finally, OAuth allows the definition of additional authentication mechanisms to be used by clients when interacting with the authorization server.

-The OAuth 2.0 Assertion Profile [I-D.ietf-oauth-assertions] is an abstract extension to OAuth 2.0 that provides a general framework for the use of Assertions as client credentials and/or authorization grants with OAuth 2.0.
-This specification profiles the OAuth 2.0 Assertion Profile [I-D.ietf-oauth-assertions] to define an extension grant type that uses a SAML 2.0 Bearer Assertion to request an OAuth 2.0 access token as well as for use as client credentials.
-The format and processing rules for the SAML Assertion defined in this specification are intentionally similar, though not identical, to those in the Web Browser SSO Profile defined in SAML Profiles [OASIS.saml-profiles-2.0-os].
+The Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants [I-D.ietf-oauth-assertions] specification is an abstract extension to OAuth 2.0 that provides a general framework for the use of Assertions as client credentials and/or authorization grants with OAuth 2.0.
+This specification profiles the Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants [I-D.ietf-oauth-assertions] specification to define an extension grant type that uses a SAML 2.0 Bearer Assertion to request an OAuth 2.0 access token as well as for use as client credentials.
+The format and processing rules for the SAML Assertion defined in this specification are intentionally similar, though not identical, to those in the Web Browser SSO Profile defined in the SAML Profiles [OASIS.saml-profiles-2.0-os] specification.
 This specification is reusing, to the extent reasonable, concepts and patterns from that well-established Profile.

-This document defines how a SAML Assertion can be used to request an access token when a client wishes to utilize an existing trust relationship, expressed through the semantics of (and digital signature calculated over) the SAML Assertion, without a direct user approval step at the authorization server.
+This document defines how a SAML Assertion can be used to request an access token when a client wishes to utilize an existing trust relationship, expressed through the semantics of (and digital signature or keyed message digest calculated over) the SAML Assertion, without a direct user approval step at the authorization server.
 It also defines how a SAML Assertion can be used as a client authentication mechanism.
 The use of an Assertion for client authentication is orthogonal to and separable from using an Assertion as an authorization grant.
 They can be used either in combination or separately.
 Client assertion authentication is nothing more than an alternative way for a client to authenticate to the token endpoint and must be used in conjunction with some grant type to form a complete and meaningful protocol request.
 Assertion authorization grants may be used with or without client authentication or identification.
 Whether or not client authentication is needed in conjunction with an assertion authorization grant, as well as the supported types of client authentication, are policy decisions at the discretion of the authorization server.